jeffbryner/gcp-cloudrun-python-pipeline/README.md

 tl;dr is the main.tf is the terraform to tweak, and /cloudrun/container is the Dockerfile, cloudbuild.yaml and place to put your container source.

+Be sure to set terraform.tvfars to reference your target project ID.

 See /cloudrun/README.md for details.